Jeanette MacDonald: Broadway

 In November 1919, MacDonald joined her older sister Blossom in New York.
 She took singing lessons with Wassili Leps and landed a job in the chorus of Ned Wayburn's The Demi-Tasse Revue, a musical entertainment presented between films at the Capitol Theatre on Broadway.
-In 1920, she appeared in two musicals: Jerome Kern's Night Boat as a chorus replacement, and Irene on the road as the second female lead; future film star Irene Dunne played the title role during part of the tour, and Helen Shipman played the title role during the other part of the tour.
+In 1920, she appeared in two musicals: Jerome Kern's The Night Boat as a chorus replacement, and Irene on the road as the second female lead; future film star Irene Dunne played the title role during part of the tour, and Helen Shipman played the title role during the other part of the tour.
 In 1921, MacDonald played in Tangerine as one of the "Six Wives."
 In 1922, she was a featured singer in the Greenwich Village revue Fantastic Fricassee, for which good press notices brought her a role in The Magic Ring the next year.
 MacDonald played the second female lead in this long-running musical which starred Mitzi Hajos.
 In 1925, MacDonald again had the second female lead opposite Queenie Smith in Tip Toes, a George Gershwin hit show.

 The following year, 1926, found MacDonald still in a second female lead in Bubblin' Over, a musical version of Brewster's Millions.
 She finally landed a starring role in Yes, Yes, Yvette in 1927.
 Planned as a sequel to producer H.H.
 Frazee's No, No, Nanette, the show toured extensively, but failed to please the critics when it arrived on Broadway.
 MacDonald also played the lead in her next two plays: Sunny Days in 1928 in her first show for the producers Lee and J.J.
 Shubert, for which she received rave reviews; and Angela (1928), which the critics panned.
 Her last play was Boom Boom in 1929, with her name above the title; the cast included young Archie Leach, who would later become Cary Grant.

 While MacDonald was appearing in Angela, film star Richard Dix spotted her and had her screen-tested for his film Nothing but the Truth.
 The Shuberts, however, would not let her out of her contract to appear in the film, which starred Dix and Helen Kane (the "Boop-boop-a-doop girl").
 In 1929, famed film director Ernst Lubitsch was looking through old screen tests of Broadway performers and spotted MacDonald.
 He cast her as the leading lady in The Love Parade, his first sound film, which starred Maurice Chevalier.